- How do you move toward reconciliation when you’ve been deeply or repeatedly hurt by someone?

 These lines reveal an unrepentant attitude.
+Don’t let yourself fall for such lines.
 Don’t be manipulated into avoiding the step of confirming the authenticity of your offender’s confession and repentance.

 Use these signs carefully and with prayer.
 In difficult cases, seek a wise counselor.
 For genuine reconciliation to occur, you must be as certain as you can of your offender’s repentance—especially in cases involving repeated offenses.
 It is hard to restore a broken relationship when the offender is unclear about his confession and repentance.

 Even God will not grant forgiveness to one who is insincere about his confession and repentance.
 The person who is unwilling to forsake his sin will not find forgiveness with God (Proverbs 28:13).

 I realize that only God can read hearts but we must evaluate actions.
 Jesus said, “By their fruit you will recognize them” (Matthew 7:16a).
 We must not be deceived by superficial appearances of repentance.
 Clear changes in attitude and behavior are the fruit of true repentance.